hmrc/forex-rates-api-tests/README.md

-**This is a template README.md.
-Be sure to update this with project specific content that describes your api test project.**

 # forex-rates-api-tests
-API test suite for the `<digital service name>` using ScalaTest and [play-ws](https://github.com/playframework/play-ws) client.
+API test suite for the `forex-rates` service using ScalaTest and [play-ws](https://github.com/playframework/play-ws) client.

 ## Running the tests